fruit/sfCacheTaggingPlugin/README.markdown

 1. Create a new file ``/config/factories.yml`` (common for all applications) or edit application-level ``/apps/%application_name%/config/factories.yml`` file.

-    Basicaly, if you have back-end for managing data and front-end to print them out you should enable cache in both of them.
+    Often, if you have back-end for managing data and front-end to print them out you should enable cache in both of them.
 That is because you edit/create/delete records in back-end, so object tags should be updated to invalidate front-end cache.